WHU-AISE/TVDiag/README.md

 - `TO`: TO denotes whether the task-oriented learning module should be loaded.
 (Default: True)
 - `CM`: CM denotes whether the cross-modal association should be established.
 (Default: True)
 - `dynamic_weight`: dynamic_weight denotes whether weights are dynamically assigned for each loss.
 (Default: True)
-- `guide_weight`: This parameter adjusts the scale of the contrastive loss.
+- `contrastive_loss_scale`: This parameter adjusts the scale of the contrastive loss.
 (Default: 0.1)
 - `temperature`: This parameter adjusts the temprature parameter $\tau$, controlling the the attention to difficult samples.
 (Default: 0.3)
 - `patience`: This parameter adjusts the patience used in early break.
 (Default: 10)
 - `aug_percent`:  The inactivation probability.
 (Default: 0.2)